 Every student participating in graduation activities must have a cumulative 2.0 GPA with no "F's" in the final grading period.
-Any student receiving a suspension from school during the last four (4) weeks of school will lose one activity for each day of suspension.
+Any student receiving a referral during the last four (4) weeks of school will lose one activity.

 Students having more than ten (10) unexcused absences or eighteen (18) total absences may be designated ineligible for graduation activities and/or participation in the graduation ceremony.
 (Extenuating circumstances may be resolved through a doctor's note.)